 The Valsellera is a sparkling rose made in the metodo classico and aged on the lees about twenty-four months.
 It’s unique because it is made from Nebbiolo grapes, the same grapes used to make the Barbaresco.
 But used in the rosé, the fruitiness of the Nebbiolo can be coaxed from the grapes, making this a delightful and refreshing wine that pairs well with appetizers.
 It is simply a great wine for drinking any time.

-The Barbaresco Riserva 2010 DOCG expressed the characteristics of the terroir, and the grapes come from the oldest vines.
+The Barbaresco Riserva 2010 DOCG the grapes come from the oldest vines beautifully expressing the characteristics of the terroir.
 Barbaresco has softer tannins than Barolo, which is also made from Nebbiolo grapes, and can be drunk within five years of bottling.
 Ripe fruit, leather, spice, and jam are some of the tasting notes on the palate.
 I’d like to drink this wine with lamb chops.

 Visit The Vineyards